-- When adding fuel be careful not to hit, bump or damage the ceramic baffle board located at the top of the firebox. - 3.
+- When refueling, adjust primary air inlet (center) control to the fully open (pushed in) position.
+When fire brightens, slowly and carefully open the door.
+This procedure will prevent unburned gases from igniting causing smoke and flame spillage. - 2.
+When adding fuel be careful not to hit, bump or damage the ceramic baffle board located at the top of the firebox. - 3.
 Add fuel being careful not to overload or over fire the stove. - 4.
 When adding fuel be careful not to smother the fire.
 Do not build fires against glass and make sure the coal bed does not obstruct the air inlet.
 Do not load fuel to a height or in such a manner that it creates a hazard when opening the door. - 5.
 Close the feed door and secure tightly. - 6.
-Adjust the air inlet control as described above. - 7.
-Empty ashes regularly.
+Adjust the air inlet control as described above. - Empty ashes regularly.
 Do not allow ashes to pile up (see Safety Instructions #14 on page 2.) - 8.
-Properly dispose of hot ashes (see Safety Instructions, item #14 on page 2.) - Do not over fire the stove (over firing is when any part of the stove exterior or chimney connections glow).
+Properly dispose of hot ashes (see Safety Instructions, item #14 on page 2.) - 9.
+Do not over fire the stove (over firing is when any part of the stove exterior or chimney connections glow).